Netcentric/component-loader/README.md

 import { text } from './text.component';

-// register your component to be loaded loaderRegister(text);
+// register your component to be loaded loaderRegister({ text });

 ```

 ## API and examples

-This version is setup to use standalone functions to improve its use and allow better tree shaking and use of its parts.
+This version uses standalone functions to allow tree shaking and to only use necessary parts.

-### loaderComponents
+### components

 Here is just a constant to store the available constructors (functions or classes) of components.
 We store it on its own file so it can be imported into separeted files and witout having to import the other components logic.